 Many medications need to be taken with food to prevent an upset stomach.
 Conversely, some medications cannot be taken with certain foods.
 Older adults often have a difficult time trying to remember all the different foods they can and can’t have with their medicines and when to eat with their medication.
 Caregivers can help with this through lists left in the kitchen and making certain foods that interfere with medication are not in the diet plan.

-Sometimes, seniors cannot physically prepare their own meals and go without eating rather than bothering the people they love.
+Sometimes, seniors have difficulty preparing their own meals and go without eating rather than bothering the people they love.
 Caregivers and family members need to recognize this and step in.
 Meal prepping and visiting during mealtime are two good ways to ensure they are regularly eating.
+If your loved one needs additional help in the kitchen, in-home caregivers from Assisted can ease the burden and take on the task of preparing nutritious homemade meals.

 Make a meal and sit down with them; it’s almost guaranteed they will eat some of it when they aren’t eating alone or having to try and prepare it themselves.
 All too often, proper nutrition is neglected simply because they aren’t able to cook for themselves.